 Existence and Actuality

 Strangely enough, Lewis actually says that the "unactualised inhabitants [of possible worlds] do not actually exist".
-That is according to us, not them.
+That is according to us (i.e., not them), these inhabitants don't exist.
 Again, actuality is indexical.

 "To actually exist is to exist and to be located at our actual world…"

 Here Lewis seems to be conflating existence and actuality.
-That is, other-worldly persons don't exist and they aren't actual (because they don't exist?).
-What sort of existence or being do they have?
+That is, surely we can we say that other-worldly persons aren't actual because they don't exist.
+What “mode of existence” (or being) do they have?
+(Being and existence aren't the same thing in philosophical literature.)
 If they "don't exist according to our world”, then what kind of existence do they have?
 There seems to be a logical contradiction looming here.
 Other-worldly persons both exist and don't exist.
-They don't exist according to us; though they do exist according to their own worlds.
+They don't exist (or aren't actual) according to us; though they do exist (or are actual) according to their own worlds.

-"…there are more things than actually exist."
+“[T]here are more things than actually exist."

-Again, the word 'unactualised' seems to be synonymous with 'non-existence'; whereas earlier Lewis offered a distinction.
-However, Lewis - in this paper a least - doesn't offer us a precise account of his ontological position; which would, hopefully, clear away some of problems.
-Again, non-actuals have some kind of, well, existence.
-If not existence, then what - being?
+Again, the word “unactualised” seems to be synonymous with “non-existent”; whereas earlier Lewis offered us a distinction here.
+However, Lewis - in this paper a least - doesn't offer us a precise account of his ontological position; which would, hopefully, clear away some of these problems.
+Again, do non-actuals have some kind/mode of, well, existence?
+If not existence, then some mode of being?

-Lewis didn't just believe in possible worlds because he thinks that they exist.
-He thinks that their existence solves various philosophical problems.
+Lewis didn't just believe in possible worlds because he thought that they exist or have being.
+He also thought that their existence solves various philosophical problems.
 So his interest (or belief) in possible worlds wasn't entirely contextless (if that's the right word to use).